from a modern Middle Way .

 The personal question, what to do with own ADHD, I try to decide on the Middle Way.
 At the same time, I respect the opinion of both a physician and fellow human beings, but taking into account that perhaps incomplete information and thus limited judgment could be the basis.
 This does not in the least amount to a slight estimate, just as the resulting skepticism about physicians, which, as already mentioned, can be related to respect, status, and money.
 Everyone basically carries the own skin to the market, as already described in those ebooks, but often considered as irrelevant.
 In any case, one should be allowed to renounce to the service of a doctor in certain situations with a clear conscience, without being doubted in capabilities.

 An alleged disease such as attention-deficit hyperactivity disorder or syndrome could also be a possibility, which may be not necessarily a simple but useful possibility also for other people, which can lead to something completely unexpected and new, whereby a learning process can be initiated.
 In principle this can to a certain extent be true for all, who are open to it, first for the person concerned and also for physicians and finally for many fellow human beings.
-The readers of ARS-UNA.net are also meant.

 © Copyright (all rights reserved) Hans J. Unsoeld, Berlin 2017